March 4, 2021

-Flea allergy dermatitis, or FAD, is a very common disease in pets caused by an allergy to the saliva injected into the pet when the flea feeds.
+Flea allergy dermatitis (FAD) is a very common disease in pets caused by an allergy to the saliva injected into the pet when the flea feeds.

 There is a difference between flea bite dermatitis and flea allergy dermatitis.
 Fleas themselves can cause itching due to the direct irritation from their bite.
 This is flea dermatitis.
 In FAD, the allergy to flea saliva means that your pet's immune system produces all sorts of substances which greatly magnify the severity of itching.

-Itching can manifest in a number of ways, including scratching, as well as licking, (particularly the paws), biting, chewing and rubbing the body along the ground.
+Itching can manifest in a number of ways, including scratching, licking (particularly the paws), biting, chewing, and rubbing the body along the ground.

 Allergic skin is normally red and inflamed, which raises its temperature and humidity and creates the perfect environment for bacterial and fungal growth.
 Skin infections are common secondary to allergic skin disease.
 Most of the damage in FAD is caused by self-trauma, the animal scratching itself.

-"[Animals] with FAD usually have very few fleas, but severely self-traumatize due to the intense itching."
+"[Animals] with FAD usually have very few fleas, but severely self-traumatized due to the intense itching."